benshimonz/V1/README.md

 Anything on the right of an **'O'** is **optional**: if it has a valid assignment - it will be part of the answer.
 Otherwise - it won't.

-- 'O' may appear just before a relationship, a path, or a quantifier (excluding a quantifier the starts a pattern)
+- 'O' may appear just before a relationship, a path, or a quantifier (excluding a quantifier at the start of the pattern)
 - 'O' may not appear (directly or indirectly) after an 'L'
 - 'X' may not appear directly after an 'O'
 - After an 'X', after a '0' quantifier, or after an aggregate condition such as "relationships = 0" - 'O' is meaningless anyway